How to Find Your Missing Cat

-- Call around all the vets, surgeries and rescue centres within a two mile radius and ask if a cat fitting the description of yours has been brought in injured.
+- Call around to all the vets, surgery centers, and rescue centres within a five mile radius and ask if a cat fitting your cat's description has been brought in.

-- Use your home computer to create fliers with a description and a photo of your lost cat on them.
-Post these fliers in as many public places as possible within a two mile radius, e.g. trees, shop windows, vets surgeries reception areas, telegraph poles, car windscreens, in the rear window of your own car and friends cars etc.
+- Use a computer or a copy machine to create fliers with a description and a photo of your lost cat on them.
+Post these fliers in as many public places as possible within a two mile radius of your home on trees, shop windows, telegraph poles, car windscreens, in the rear window of your own and friends' cars, in vet's reception areas, etc.

 - Knock on doors in your neighbourhood and ask if people have seen your cat.
 Show them a photo of your kitty and give them a phone number to contact if they see your cat in the days to come.

 - Leave out your cat's favourite food each night, preferably a strong-smelling type of food that will lure your cat home again.
-If you are worried about this attracting rats, then place it on a raised platform that a cat can jump up to, but a rat would struggle to.
+If you are worried about this attracting rats, then place it on a raised platform that a cat can jump up to but a rat can't.

-- Check local sheds and outhouses to make sure your pet has not been locked in by accident.
+- Check sheds and outhouses to make sure your pet has not been locked in by accident.
 Ask your neighbours and local businesses to do the same if they have garages, sheds, or outhouses on their property.

 - Look in trees.
 Even cats that are experienced climbers sometimes go too high, perhaps when running from a dog, and then get frozen in place, too scared to move.

 - Check local parks or woodlands for signs that your cat might have fallen prey to a larger predator such as a coyote, Great Horned Owl, Eagle Owl, mountain lion, or snake.
 Signs might include tufts of fur, bones, the collar, or even just signs of a struggle like broken undergrowth with tufts of hair stuck to the bushes.